-Employees do not have to pay a fee for submitting claims to a labour court unless the value of the case exceeds PLN 50,000.
+Employees do not have to pay a fee for submitting claims to a labour court unless the value of the case exceeds PLN 50,000 - then the fee of 5% of the value of the dispute will apply.

 9.3 How long do employment-related complaints typically take to be decided?